 The Vera List Center occasionally co-organizes exhibitions.
 They often

-and the public in workshops and other programs that utilize the
+and the public in workshops and other programs that use the

 university setting and its resources while reflecting critically on